Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Efficiently applying ADMM to softened MPCT

 \section{Efficiently applying ADMM to softened MPCT}

-Due to the non-smoothness of \eqref{functional_MPCT_soft}, it is reasonable to think that the proposed formulation leads to a challenging optimization problem.
-However, we now present an ADMM-based solver that takes advantage of the structure of the ingredients of the ADMM method when applied to the MPCT formulation \eqref{MPCT_formulation}, see \cite{gracia2024_ECC}, and efficiently deals with the soft constraints introduced in \eqref{MPCT_formulation_soft}.
+Due to the non-smoothness of \eqref{functional_MPCT_soft}, we may think that the proposed formulation leads to a challenging optimization problem.
+However, we now present an ADMM-based solver that leverages the structure of the ingredients of the ADMM method when applied to the MPCT formulation \eqref{MPCT_formulation_soft} and efficiently deals with the soft constraints.